Ali-Mikael/Pen-testing/h4-cert.md

 ## Never share your password with anyone
-I skimmed through the offerings of the website and landed on a live chat page, as a feature you can download the view the transcript.
+I skimmed through the offerings of the website and landed on a live chat page, as a feature you can download and view the transcript.

 I pressed `View transcript` and it downloaded `2.txt` on my machine, containing the transcript of our long & deep conversation.